 Option 2: Hop-on hop-off tour

-If you don’t feel like eating, you may want to opt for a hop-on hop-off tour.
-It’s probably the most touristic thing you can imagine doing in London, but you are a tourist, aren’t you?
+If you don’t feel like eating and would rather go exploring as soon as you arrive, you may want to opt for a hop-on hop-off tour.
+It’s probably the most touristy thing to do in London, but you are after all tourist, right?
 Besides, this is a good way to take in some of the highlights of the city and it really is a no-brainer.
-Just make sure to bring your camera along and photo opportunities will be many!
+Just make sure to bring your camera as there will be many photo opportunities.

-Being London the incredible city that it is, you actually have two choices here.
-Either go for the classic hop-on hop-off bus tour which you can book here or here or opt for a hop-on hop-off cruise along the river Thames for even better views – you can book it here.
+You have two choices for the hop-on hop-off tour.
+Either go for the classic bus tour which you can book here, or opt for a hop-on hop-off cruise along the river Thames for even better views – you can book it here.

 London Eye